python-elective-kea/spring2023/sphinx/source/ses8.rst

 Today we will look at the python data model.

-After this you will be able to implement code in own classes that allow you to use python built-in functions to interact with these object.
+After this you will be able to implement code in own classes that allow you to use pythons built-in functions or top level syntax to interact with these object.

 **Example:**